 Some clinicians advocate response to empiric antibiotic therapy as a diagnostic test.
 However, because bacterial overgrowth can mimic other malabsorptive disorders (eg, Crohn disease) and adverse effects of the antibiotics can worsen symptoms, establishing a definitive etiology is preferred.

-The standard for diagnosis is quantitative culture of intestinal fluid aspirate showing a bacterial count > 105/mL.
+The standard for diagnosis is quantitative culture of intestinal fluid aspirate showing a bacterial count >105/mL.
 This method, however, requires endoscopy.
 Breath tests, using substrates like glucose, lactulose, and xylose, are noninvasive and easy to do.
-The 14C-xylose breath test seems to perform better than the other breath tests.
+The 14C-xylose breath test (see Diagnosing the cause of malabsorption) seems to perform better than the other breath tests.

 If the anatomic alterations are not due to previous surgery, an upper GI series with small-bowel follow-through should be done to identify predisposing anatomic lesions.